TanguyNa/gladys-shutdown/README.md

 ---------------
 #### Gladys parameters

-Add folowings parameters in gladys :
+Add followings parameters in gladys :

-For my raspberry I use folowing parameters but you can change them :
+For my raspberry I use following parameters but you can change them :
 ```
 SHUTDOWN_CMD=sudo shutdown
 ```